elixirschool/elixirschool/lessons/en/misc/plug.md

   In this lesson we'll build a simple HTTP server from scratch using the `PlugCowboy` Elixir library.
   Cowboy is a simple HTTP server for Erlang and Plug will provide us with a connection adapter for that web server.

-  After we set up our minimal web application, we'll learn about Plug's router and how to use multiple plugs in a single web app.
+After we set up our minimal web application, we'll learn about Plug's router and how to use multiple plugs in a single web app
   """
 }
 ---